oracle/python-cx_Oracle/doc/src/user_guide/sql_execution.rst

 then:

 * Check your :ref:`character set <globalization>` is correct.
 Review the :ref:`client and database character sets <findingcharset>`.
+Check with :ref:`fetching-raw-data`.
 Consider using UTF-8, if this is appropriate:

     .. code-block:: python